 Some workouts, like PILOXING, incorporate a mix of styles for every skill level!
 You just need to be sure you’re getting results!
 With all the tools for a home workout, how can you be sure your video workouts are working?!

-High-energy interval workouts like PILOXING Knockout ignite your workouts and get that heart pumping!
+High-energy interval workouts like PILOXING SSP and PILOXING Knockout ignite your workouts and get that heart pumping!
 Monitoring your heart rate is the most objective way to gauge the effectiveness of your workout.
 The trick is adjusting your intensity to maintain your target heart rate.
 To calculate what that is, follow the formula: